RWNowak/RWNowak/README.md

 Currently studying IT and searching for a specialization.

-Background in linguistics, translation and content-writing.
+Background in translation and content-writing.

 <!--
 **RWNowak/RWNowak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.